Skip to content

 skilltap install my-tap/dev-assistant

 This installs all plugin components in one step: SKILL.md files, MCP server entries, and agent definition files.
-The plugin is recorded in plugins.json and tracked as a single unit.
+The plugin is recorded in state.json::plugins[] and tracked as a single unit.

 Use skilltap plugin to see what's installed and manage individual components.